 Ah, the land of Dixie and the Volunteer State, Tennessee is settled right in the middle of the South.
-It borders Kentucky, Virginia, North Carolina, Georgia, Alabama, Mississippi, Arkansas and Missouri.
+It borders Kentucky, Virginia, North Carolina, Georgia, Alabama, Mississippi, Arkansas, and Missouri.
 The only other state to border as many states as Tennessee is Missourinote .
-Tennessee is a great representation of Eagleland, showing up in fiction as both the kind and ...classic versions of the South.
+Tennessee is a great representation of Eagleland, showing up in fiction as both the kind and... less kind versions of the South.
 It's also the home of Country Music, with its capital at Nashville.
-Other cities include big names from other states like Athens, Cleveland, Columbia, Savannah, Fayetteville, and Jackson.
-The biggest city is Memphis, a big name from Ancient Egypt.
+Its biggest city is also Nashville, and its second biggest city is Memphis, a big name from Ancient Egypt.
+Other cities include big names shared with other more famous cities like Athens, Cleveland, Columbia, Savannah, Fayetteville, and Jackson.

 You may remember this state for Whiskey and Elvis Presleynote .

-HistoryTennessee is named after a Cherokee settlement and the nearby river, this name given to a county in then-North Carolina before the State split down the Great Smoky Mountains, creating Tennessee.
-Before European expansion into the area, Tennessee was populated by the Muskogee and also, later, the Cherokee (some early Appalachian nomads, but most of the Cherokee population of Tennessee arrived after they were removed from Georgia).
+HistoryTennessee is named after a Cherokee settlement and the nearby river.
+The name was given to a county in then-North Carolina before the State split down the Great Smoky Mountains, creating Tennessee.
+Before European expansion into the area, Tennessee was populated by the Muskogee and, later, the Cherokee (some were early Appalachian nomads, but most of the Cherokee population of Tennessee arrived after they were forcibly removed from Georgia by white settlers).
 Tennessee was first settled by the British in the 1750s, but it wasn't until the early 1780s that it separated from North Carolina (as the State of Franklin).

 Relations with the Overhill CherokeeThe settlers at Fort Loudon kept isolated from the nearby Overhill Cherokee once they had fought off the French for the tribe, but when they did later mix, relations became hostile.
 The British requested the tribes to keep out the Northern tribal allies of the French settlers; unable or unwilling, the Cherokee kidnapped white settlers and dismembered them, hoping to fool the British into believing they were French and to give them a reward.
 The British instead imprisoned the Cherokee armed warriors for the rest of the expedition.
 When they were released, though most were amenable, some Cherokee chose to raid the British frontier at Virginia before returning to the Fort — the British settlers here killed random members of the return party who paraded their crime in front of them.
 This began a chain that ended with a series of Cherokee offensives.